Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/GameDesign.md

 Next to speech bubble, there is a girl character.
 When you press keys, her face change as your score: smile, big smile, sad and awkward.

+### Shop
+    You can change the sound of keyboard.

+There are sounds, classic, electronic, and organ.

+You can buy electronic and organ sound by gold.

+You can get gold whenever clear each stage.
+The amount of gold varies from level to level.

 ### How to Play